 Between May 9 and July 21, 2013, the UNH Survey center conducted a telephone survey of 2,935 New Hampshire adults.
-As part of the survey process, the UVLSRPC and Southwest Region Planning Commission pooled funds to allow the UNH survey center to oversample our regions of the state.
-This oversampling allowed statistical significance for the survey results within our regions and allowed comparisons between survey results for the two regions versus the statewide results.
-The overall margin of error for the survey was +/-2.2%.
+As part of the survey process, the UVLSRPC and Southwest Region Planning Commission pooled funds to allow the UNH survey center to oversample our two regions of the state.
+This oversampling provided statistical significance for the survey results for our two regions combined, and allowed comparisons between survey results for the two regions versus the statewide results.
+The overall margin of error for the statewide survey was +/-2.2%.

 Survey questions covered transportation and broadband infrastructure, housing, economic development, natural resource management, energy and natural hazard mitigation.
 A full report detailing the survey results can be found on the UVLSRPC's Regional Plan website: regionalplan.uvlsrpc.org.
-Some survey responses are highlighted in the discussion of "What We Heard" section that follows.
+Some survey responses are highlighted in the "What We Heard" section that follows.